johnlaudun/jln/_posts/2025-05-06-running-llm-locally.md

 Head over to the [Ollama website](https://ollama.com/) to download one of the available models.
 Wabiszewski recommends **`dolphin-llama3`** and that’s what I went with.

+You start with the **Ollama.app**.
+(I’m not crazy with this, but I wanted the friendliest possible way of doing this because I wanted to make this as accessible as possible and Wabiszewski’s approach seems the best that I’ve seen for setting things up locally.)

 When I downloaded the Dolphin Llama 3 model, it was not located where any of the posts I read suggested.
 Instead, I needed to use `locate` to find the directory.
 (If you have not run `locate` before, you will need to let it build its database, but that does not take long -- less than 10 minutes on my M1 MacBook Air with 1TB storage.)

+Eventually I found it in a hidden directory in my users folder: `./ollama`.
+(I would eventually like to move that to a home directory dedicated to models, but I left it there for the time being.)